Compare Quotes From Merchant Account Providers, Today.

 Square offers a variety of hardware options for accepting payments.
 Whether you need a card reader or a more comprehensive POS system, they have a solution.

-Unlike some providers, Square charges a one-time fee for their hardware, eliminating the need for ongoing rental fees.
+Unlike some providers, Square charges a one-time fee for its hardware, eliminating the need for ongoing rental fees.
 However, Square does charge transaction fees on all payments processed through its platform, which are listed below:

 • In-person payments: 1.75% for chip & PIN, mobile, or contactless payments.